LjubomirS/BlogAPI/README.md

-# BlogAPI
+# BlogAPI - Doctrine

 This is a REST API to handle requests for a blog post, including the ability to create, read, update, and delete posts and post categories.
-The API documentation is also provided.

 ## Getting started